Diminished Value Claims: Alabama

 Coffee County Comm’n v.
 Smith, 480 So.2d 1194 (Ala.1985) the court found that the proper measure of damages was the difference in the value of the property before and after the damage.

 Those third-party court cases are governed by the tort principle that compensation should make the injured party whole.
-Moebes, 709 So.2d 477,478 (Ala.1997) compensatory damages are designed to make the plaintiff whole by reimbursing him or her for the loss or harm
+Moebes, 709 So.2d 477,478 (Ala.1997) compensatory damages are designed to make the plaintiff whole by reimbursing him or her for the loss or harm suffered.

-How to File a Diminished Value Claim in Alabama
+Filing Diminished Value Claims in Alabama

 Alabama Diminished Value Claims and Getting Full Compensation